 ON and OFF are accepted on input for readability purposes.
 They correspond respectively to 1 and 0.
 However, on output, they appear as 1 or 0, never ON or OFF.

 Special Numeric Values Received on Output

 It is possible that an instrument returns unusual values in certain cases.
-For information on these values, see Applicable Data Types for Output -IEEE 488.2 on page 269.
-This chapter presents detailed information about the commands and queries supplied with your LTB-1.
+For information on these values, see Applicable Data Types for Output -IEEE 488.2 on page 265.